 Daily bandage changes or temporary leg braces created by your vet are hard to manage as your dog’s leg heals.
 But what other options are there?
 How do you ensure your pet has the leg support they need to heal correctly?

-A ready-made pet splint designed by pet experts is often the right solution, but there are many different splint styles.
+A ready-made pet splint designed by pet experts is often the right solution, but many different splint styles exist.
 Here are five things your need to know to choose the right pet splint for your dog.

 1. Where is Your Dog’s Leg Injury?